Isaac-Ken/Isaac-Ken.github.io/posts/BlogPosts/Digital_Invisible_Ink_Toolkit.md

 **Running (DIIRT)**
-Using the decode tab were going to upload are image and check for any hidden messages
+Using the decode tab were going to upload our image and check for any hidden messages
 ![diirt2](https://user-images.githubusercontent.com/66635295/160773981-d495eacc-8f7d-4ea9-b0b4-94a203c70bf2.png)

 **Analyzing the photo**
 It appears the word salt is hidden in the wood
 ![Barn_Owl_Salt](https://user-images.githubusercontent.com/66635295/160774572-ca90ba94-d984-40aa-9ee4-3c99ea31aaf4.png)

-lets try this in our password box
+Lets try this in our password box
 ![diirt3](https://user-images.githubusercontent.com/66635295/160774905-4f241d4b-e199-4da8-b21d-0c0f0ef896a4.png)